 There are numerous places to put the pedal to the metal around Pigeon Forge.
 Have fun racing each other on go-karts at:

-Home to mind-blowing roller coasters, renowned festivals, and unbelievable cuisine, Dollywood is a must for every Smoky Mountains family vacation.
+Home to mind-blowing roller coasters, renowned festivals, and unbelievable cuisine, Dollywood tickets are a must for every Smoky Mountains family vacation.
 For the ultimate thrill, see if you’re brave enough to conquer, Lightning Rod, the theme park’s latest and greatest roller coaster.

 Across the Parkway, Ober Gatlinburg offers several thrills including a mountain coaster, indoor ice skating, a kid’s amusement park, mini golf, a wildlife encounter, and more.
 The most exciting attraction of all is the Aerial Tramway ride to the top of the mountain!